Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Statistics.md

 ![Identify capture incident](images/desktop.statistics.source.pictures.incidents.en.png)

-If we look a bit closer at one of those days, April 21st, 2015 (the first red rectangle), we can see that although the webcampak we still capturing pictures, it was apparently struggling to send them between 06:00 and 14:00.
+If we look a bit closer at one of those days, April 21st, 2015 (the first red rectangle), we can see that although the Webcampak we still capturing pictures, it was apparently struggling to send them between 06:00 and 14:00.

 ![A capture incident in details](images/desktop.pictures.calendar.hours.incidents.en.png)

-In this particular instance there were some internet connectivity issues and it was decided that it was not worth transferring the missing pictures from webcampak local storage.
+In this particular instance there were some internet connectivity issues and it was decided that it was not worth transferring the missing pictures from Webcampak local storage.
 On a side note, this type of issues if one of the reasons why we implemented the XFer mechanism, which will accomodate Internet connection issues.

 ## System Statistics